makeitgames/exam-fullstack/README.md

 ## Objective
 Build an NFT marketplace web application similar to [Opensea Explore Page](https://opensea.io/assets) with limited functionalities.

+The application must allow user to:
+- Browse items by collection name
+- View item in details - description, seller, and price
+- Leave comments on any items

 ## Architecture
 We need only 2 components for this exam, Frontend Application and Backend API.

 Frontend Application will be served from static web server and running on web browser.
 Then it will interact with Backend API via REST protocol.

-Backend API will be running as another server waiting for request from Frontend.
+Backend API will be running as another server waiting for HTTP request from Frontend.

 ## Preferred Tech Stack
 - React.js